Nail Clipper Origin

 Gifted to Father Nguyễn Hữu Lễ by a close friend during his 11 years in prisons in Northern Vietnam, including time at Quyết Tiến disciplinary camp near the Chinese border, also known as Heaven’s Gate Prison.

-Invited by Bishop Denis Browne to New Zealand to serve the Vietnamese Catholic community in Auckland Diocese.
-Appointed parish priest in 1994, overseeing both Vietnamese and New Zealand parishioners.
+Traveled with Father Nguyễn Hữu Lễ to Auckland, New Zealand where he was invited by Bishop Denis Browne to New Zealand to serve the Vietnamese Catholic community in Auckland Diocese.

-During the 1990s-2000s, Father Nguyễn Hữu Lễ traveled extensively worldwide to advocate for democracy, human rights, and religious freedom in Vietnam.
+Traveled with Father Nguyễn Hữu Lễ during the 1990s-2000s when he traveled extensively worldwide to advocate for democracy, human rights, and religious freedom in Vietnam.